-- BIOL 1204 The Evolution of Eukaryotes - CHEM 1202 General Chemistry Introduction to Quantitative Chemistry

-- PHYS 1202 Classical Physics II - General Education Requirement, Cluster 2 or 3, Foundation - General Education Requirement, Cluster 4, Foundation
+- BIOL 1204 The Evolution of Eukaryotes - CHEM 1202 General Chemistry -Introduction to Quantitative Chemistry - PHYS 1202 Classical Physics II - General Education Requirement, Cluster 2 or 3, Foundation - General Education Requirement, Cluster 4, Foundation

-- Please note that PHYS 1202 requires both PHYS 1201 and MATH 1200 as prerequisites. - Some first-year courses will count toward only one major, while others will count toward several. - It is recommended that all Bachelor of Science students follow their Program Planning Guide for degree progression.
+- Please note that PHYS 1202 requires both PHYS 1201 and MATH 1200 as prerequisites. - It is recommended that all Bachelor of Science students follow their Program Planning Guide for degree progression.